-- meeting extortion demands from a ransomware attack;
+- Meeting extortion demands from a ransomware attack.

-- notifying customers when a security breach has occurred;
+- Notifying customers when a security breach has occurred.

-- paying legal fees levied as a result of privacy violations;
+- Paying legal fees levied as a result of privacy violations.

-- hiring computer forensics experts to recover compromised data;
+- Hiring computer forensics experts to recover compromised data.

-- restoring identities of customers whose PII was compromised;
+- Restoring identities of customers whose PII was compromised.

-- repairing or replacing damaged or compromised computer systems.
+- Repairing or replacing damaged or compromised computer systems.

 Many cybersecurity policies exclude preventable security issues caused by humans, such as poor configuration management or the careless mishandling of digital assets.
 Other issues excluded by cybersecurity policies include the following:

-- preexisting or prior breaches or cyber events, such as incidents that occurred before the policy was purchased;
+- Preexisting or prior breaches or cyber events, such as incidents that occurred before the policy was purchased.

-- cyber events initiated and caused by employees or insiders;
+- Cyber events initiated and caused by employees or insiders.

-- infrastructure failures not caused by a purposeful cyber attack;
+- Infrastructure failures not caused by a purposeful cyber attack.

-- the cost to improve technology systems, including security hardening in systems or applications.
+- The cost to improve technology systems, including security hardening in systems or applications.

 How to choose a cybersecurity insurance policy and how much does cyber insurance cost?

-To qualify for coverage, the individual or entity typically must submit to a security audit by the insurance company or provide documentation with the assistance of an approved assessment tool, such as that offered by the Federal Financial Institutions Examination Council (FFIEC).
-The results from a security audit or the documentation from approved assessment tools will factor into the types of coverage provided by the cyber insurance provider, as well as the cost of the premiums.
+To qualify for cyber insurance coverage, the individual or entity typically must submit to a security audit by the insurance company or provide documentation with the assistance of an approved assessment tool, such as that offered by the Federal Financial Institutions Examination Council.
+The results from a security audit or the documentation from approved assessment tools can factor into the types of coverage provided by the cyber insurance carrier, as well as the cost of the premiums.